bcgov/platform-developer-docs/src/docs/automation-and-resiliency/app-resiliency-guidelines.md

 slug: app-resiliency-guidelines

-description: Describes the design and implementation process for creatin resilient applications
+description: Describes the design and implementation process for creating resilient applications

-keywords: openshift, resiliency, design, 12-factor, available, deployable, recoverable, resource, communtiy support, tools, examples
+keywords: openshift, resiliency, design, 12-factor, available, deployable, recoverable, resource, community support, tools, examples

 page_purpose: To provide an overview of the methodology for designing resilient applications